The Northeast Materials Database for Magnetic Materials: Results

 \subsection{Regression Model for Predicting N\'eel Temperature of Antiferromagnetic Compounds}

-Similar method can be developed to predict N\'eel temperatures of the antiferromagnetic compounds.
+Similar methods can be developed to predict N\'eel temperatures of antiferromagnetic compounds.
 Details of procedures for data cleaning and model building are explained in the Methods section.
-We developed and evaluated three distinct models: Random Forest (RF) regressor, Ensemble Neural Network (ENN), and XGBoost.
-ENN and XGBoost demonstrated superior performance, while RF showed comparatively poorer fit.
-XGBoost achieved the highest performance with an R$^{2}$ value of 0.85, followed closely by ENN with an R$^{2}$ of 0.82.
-On the other hand, the RF model lagged behind with an R$^{2}$ of 0.76.
-The MAE and RMSE further demonstrated the performance of the model.
-The XGBoost model had the lowest error metrics with an MAE of 32K and RMSE of 67K, while ENN showed a little lower accuracy with an MAE of 36K and RMSE of 73K.
-However, RF showed substantially higher error rates, with an MAE of 44K and RMSE of 83K.
+We trained and evaluated three distinct models: RF regressor, ENN, and XGBoost.
+Among these, ENN and XGBoost demonstrated consistently strong performance, while RF showed slightly lower accuracy in error metrics.
+XGBoost achieved an R$^{2}$ value of 0.83, followed by ENN with an R$^{2}$ of 0.80.
+The RF model yielded a comparable R$^{2}$ value of 0.81.

+The MAE and RMSE further illustrate the performance of the models.
+The XGBoost model had an MAE of 38~K and RMSE of 72~K, while ENN achieved an MAE of 38~K and RMSE of 76~K. The RF model showed slightly higher error rates, with an MAE of 43~K and RMSE of 76~K. Although the differences in performance are modest, XGBoost and ENN show consistently competitive results across both metrics.

+Figure 5 presents the predicted versus actual N\'eel temperature plots, along with absolute error distributions and feature importance plot for the RF, ENN, and XGBoost models.
+Similar to the case of Curie temperature prediction, the deviation in predicted values is more pronounced at higher temperatures, likely due to the limited availability of high-N\'eel-temperature training samples.
+The absolute error plots demonstrate that approximately 64\% of data points in the test set have an absolute error below 25~K for the XGBoost model, whereas in the ENN model, this proportion is 63\%.
+For the Random Forest model, around 60\% of predictions fall within this error threshold.